clulab/clulab/PublicationGameExplained/4_FindLiteratures.md

 # The most effective way to catch up with the research in your area:
    - Follow the work of the groups that work in the field.
+   - How to know which groups: see the techniques in "To look for papers of a particular topic".